Reindeer Dog

 Fun Facts

-The signature topping is grilled onions sautéed in Coca-Cola, which adds a sweet, caramelized flavor that perfectly complements the smoky sausage.
+• The signature topping is grilled onions sautéed in Coca-Cola.

-Reindeer dogs are to Anchorage what cheesesteaks are to Philly—you’ll find them at almost every street corner food cart downtown, especially on weekend nights.
+• Reindeer dogs are to Anchorage what cheesesteaks are to Philly, especially around downtown food carts.

 Where to Try